or scroll for tips (and a little nostalgia).

-This Jam Drop recipe is super simple to prepare and bake off.
+This recipe is one of Nana Ling’s original handwritten recipes and these little Jam Drop biscuits are super simple to prepare and bake off.

-The best thing about baking your own jam drops is that they’ll taste even better than any store-bought version.
+First, they’ll ALWAYS taste even better than any store-bought version.

 Isn’t that the best thing about home cooking – making things to suit your liking?

 Tips on using this old fashioned Jam Drops Recipe

 It’s the rounded shape and neat little drop of jam that makes these biscuits so adorable.